 Scholastic regulations embody the academic standards of a University.
 The following regulations are directed toward upholding the standards of this University, specifically by requiring satisfactory academic progress.
 Continuation of students who lack the necessary ability, preparation, industry, or maturity is inconsistent with the purposes and responsibilities of the University.
-(See a dean for updated regulations.)
 See "GRADUATE STUDIES" for regulations that apply to graduate studies.